phoenixframework/phoenix/G_channels.md

 #### Example Application

 So far, we've only explored Channels through iex sessions.
-This was intentional; it is easier and quicker to get to the heart of the functionality in iex without having to build a whole client lyer to see behavior.
+This was intentional; it is easier and quicker to get to the heart of the functionality in iex without having to build a whole client layer to see behavior.
 Now that we have seen how channels works, it might be useful to see an example application.
 There is a great one [here](https://github.com/chrismccord/phoenix_chat_example).